 Individuals carrying on business in partnership shall be liable for income tax only in their individual capacity.

 SEC.
 182. TAX OF PARTNERS.

-(a) GENERAL RULE.-There shall be included in computing the net income of each partner his distributive share, whether distributed or not, of the net income of the partnership for the taxable year.
-If the taxable year of a partner is different from that of the partnership, the amount so included shall be based upon the income of the partnership for any taxable year of the partnership ending within his taxable year.
+There shall be included in computing the net income of each partner his distributive share, whether distributed or not, of the net income of the partnership for the taxable year.